Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-Having diagnosed two timescales and both fast contracting and fast expanding behavior, there may be a 1D slow manifold and, if so, it is hyperbolic.
-Because there is sufficient averaging time for $(E^s(T,\mathbf{x}))^\perp=span\{\mathbf{l}_1^-(T,\mathbf{x}),\mathbf{l}_{3}^+(T,\mathbf{x})\}$, the application of the general result (\ref{prop3eq}), to be a good approximation of the orthogonal complement to the corresponding invariant slow subspace, good approximations to the orthogonality conditions for points on slow manifold can be formulated.
+Having diagnosed two timescales and both fast-stable and fast-unstable behavior, there may be a 1D center manifold and, if so, it is normally hyperbolic.
+Because there is sufficient averaging time, $[\mathcal{E}^c(\overline{T},\mathbf{x})]^\perp=span\{\mathbf{l}_1^-(\overline{T},\mathbf{x}),\mathbf{l}_{3}^+(\overline {T}, \mathbf{x})\}$, the application of the general result (\ref{prop3eq}), is a good approximation of the orthogonal complement to the corresponding invariant center subspace, and an accurate approximation to invariant center manifold can be obtained.